Characteristics of the Medicinal Amaltas or Cassia Fistula Plant

 - 100 grams of dried fruit provides 800 mg calcium which is almost 100% of the daily need.

 - It is a good source of the minerals iron and manganese.
-The concentration of these minerals are much higher than is present in apples, pears, oranges, peaches or apricots on a weight to weight basis.
+The concentration of these minerals is much higher than is present in apples, pears, oranges, peaches or apricots on a weight to weight basis.

 - It is high in energy.